 Your credit report should have less of what doesn’t belong and more of what does.
-That’s how to achieve a better credit score.
+That’s how to elevate a 542 credit score.

 This time-tested winning formula worked for Javonte H.